adobe/aem-cloud-service-source-migration/packages/index-converter/README.md

 There are two ways to create Custom Oak Index Definitions:
 * either under `/apps` (through any custom content package)
-* directly under `/oak:index path`.
+* directly under `/oak:index` path

 Refer to [Ensure Oak Index](https://adobe-consulting-services.github.io/acs-aem-commons/features/ensure-oak-index/index.html) to learn how to define and create Oak Definitions.
 These were created (in place of actual Oak index definitions) so that they do not wipe out the actual index data when updating the node, necessitating a reindex.

 AEM as a Cloud Service has no support for Ensure Definitions, and hence they need to be converted to Oak Index Definitions (then further migrated into AEM as a Cloud Service compatible Custom Oak Index Definitions) as per below guidelines:

-* If property ignore is set to true, ignore/skip the Ensure Definition
+* If property ignore is set to `true`, ignore or skip the Ensure Definition
 * Update the `jcr:primaryType` to `oak:QueryIndexDefinition`
 * Remove any properties that are to be ignored as mentioned in OSGi configurations
 * Remove subtree `/facets/jcr:content` from Ensure Definition